KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

     )
 }

-KeyboardKit extends Apple's native keyboard APIs and provides you with a lot more functionality.
-It lets you mimic a native iOS keyboard and tweak its style and behavior, or create completely custom keyboards.

-KeyboardKit has a ``KeyboardView`` view that mimics the native iOS keyboard.
-It can be customized and styled to great extent, and lets you replace any key content or key view of any action.
+This article describes essential types, models, and views that KeyboardKit provides.
+See the <doc:Getting-Started-Article> guide for information on how to set up your main app and keyboard extension to use KeyboardKit.

-👑 [KeyboardKit Pro][Pro] unlocks a lot of essential Pro features.
+👑 [KeyboardKit Pro][Pro] unlocks a lot of additional, essential Pro features.
 Information about Pro features can be found further down.

-See the <doc:Getting-Started-Article> article for more information on how to use the controller to set up and customize your keyboard extension.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro